mercedes-gonzalez/pythonOpticalEphys/README.md

-# python-auto-cleaning
+# pythonOpticalEphys (with auto-cleaning)
-Python based auto-cleaning GUI for patch clamp
+Python based GUI for auto-cleaning and all optical electrophysiology.